 City College of San Francisco is a public community college that offers free tuition for San Francisco residents.
 The college partners with City College and the City & County of San Francisco for its free tuition plan.
-It offers one of the largest certificate programs in the country.
+It offers one of the most extensive certificate programs in the country.
 It is also home to varied and flexible options for students to earn a two-year associate degree.
-Its Transfer Admission Guarantee (TAG) program allows successful students to transfer to a 4-year college or university easily.
-With residents getting free tuition and financial aid recipients getting grants, the free college plays an important local role in advancing higher education.
+Its Transfer Admission Guarantee (TAG) program allows successful students to quickly transfer to a 4-year college or university.
+With residents getting free tuition and financial aid recipients getting grants, free college plays an essential local role in advancing higher education.

 #13 Gateway Technical College